Tools for Working Remotely

 - Cornell G Suite (students, faculty, and staff) includes Google Drive, where you can store and share files.

-- Microsoft Office includes OneDrive for Business.
+- Microsoft Office includes OneDrive and Teams.

 - Cornell's Secure File Transfer service lets you securely send and receive files that contain confidential and restricted information.